mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 the weapon type.
 The capacity of a feed device is a matter for referee discretion; it can be set at any value from 50%-150% of the weapon's base capacity.
-Thus when deciding on the capacity of a standard semi- automatic pistol the referee may set it anywhere from 5 to 15 rounds since the base capacity of a standard handgun is 10 rounds.
+Thus when deciding on the capacity of a standard semi-automatic pistol the referee may set it anywhere from 5 to 15 rounds since the base capacity of a standard handgun is 10 rounds.